sakshi123kakde/sakshi123kakde/README.md

 ---

-🔍 *Open to Full-Time, Internship, and Remote Opportunities in Software Development, Web Development, and QA*
+🔍 *Open to Full-Time and Remote Opportunities in Software Development, Web Development, and QA*